Bg

 Wake windows1.5 - 2.5 hours

-If your baby’s still swaddled, please transition away from it .
+If you’re still swaddling your baby for sleep, it may be time to transition away from this at 4 months due to safety reasons as most babies are showing signs of rolling at this age [].
 Also, with free hands and their increased motor control at this age, they may now be more able to use their hands or fingers to soothe.

 Sample 4 month old sleep schedule